Policies and Procedures

 - Declined – the Committee has found a number of significant concerns with key components of the proposed research outlined by the protocol.
 No work may begin on this project.

-- Within 48 hours of the meeting, the Coordinator will notify the PI in writing of the Committee’s decision, as well as the expiration date for any approved protocol.
+- The Coordinator will notify the PI in writing of the Committee’s decision, as well as the expiration date for any approved protocol.
 Once a protocol has been Approved as written, work may begin immediately.

 - Approvals may be effective for up to 3 years, depending upon the nature of project.
 The PI must submit a new Protocol Registration Form before the expiration date of the initial protocol to avoid interruption of ongoing research.
 Protocols may be re-approved only by full committee review when they expire or at the discretion of the committee.
 The IBCC may revoke an approval if it is determined that the research is not in compliance with NIH Guidelines or the UTD biosafety manual.